 On July 29, 1763 Anton left St. Petersburg and went to Paris again.
 There his drawings on themes from classical mythology were awarded gold medals.

 In 1765, Losenko was awarded a silver medal.

 On December 1, 1765 Losenko left Paris and went to Rome.
-In the spring of 1769 the artist returned to Russia.
-His best works—Cain, Abel, Justice (based on Raphael) —were given the highest of praise.
+In the spring of 1769 the artist came back to Russia.
+His best works – Cain, Abel, Justice (based on Raphael) – were great.

 His last picture The Farewell between Hector and Andromache (1773) was the first example of classical Russian art.

-Losenko died of dropsy on November 23, 1773 and was buried in the Smolensk cemetery at the Church of the Annunciation.
+Losenko died of dropsy on November 23, 1773 in St Petersburg and was buried at the Smolensk cemetery of the Church of the Annunciation.

 Actually, he was the first Russian artist who achieved European recognition and glorified Russian art.